liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/01-installing-blade-cli.markdown

 to work with the Blade CLI, follow the instructions below.
 If not, continue on to the next section.

-For Mac and Linux users, run the following:
+For Mac and Linux users, run the following command:

     (sudo) jpm install -f --jvmargs "-Dhttp(s).proxyHost=[your proxy host] -Dhttp(s).proxyPort=[your proxy port]" com.liferay.blade.cli

-Alternatively, for Windows users, there is a bug preventing JVM arguments from passing into JPM.
-Therefore, install the Blade CLI the same way that was instructed for non-proxy users.
+Windows users may encounter a bug preventing JVM arguments from passing into JPM.
+To work around this, install the Blade CLI the same way that was instructed for non-proxy users.
 Then go to your JPM installation path (e.g., `USER_HOME/.jpm/windows/bin`) and open the `blade.ini`.
 Add the following lines to the end of the file.

     vmarg.1=-Dhttp(s).proxyHost=[your proxy host]
     vmarg.2=-Dhttp(s).proxyPort=[your proxy port]